Centro Nacional de Apoyo para Contingencias Epidemiologicas y Desastres (CENACED)

 - Establish a regional private sector network for Latin America and the Caribbean.

-In 2021, CENACED continued to offer support to communities affected by the impacts of the COVID-19 pandemic, through a psychological assistance hotline, which received 14,100 calls in 2021, and donations of hygiene kits for medical personnel and provision of pre-paid cards to families who had lost their jobs due to the pandemic.
+In 2021, CENACED continued to offer support to communities affected by the impacts of the COVID-19 pandemic, through a psychological assistance hotline, which received 14,100 calls in 2021, the donation of hygiene kits for medical personnel and the provisioning of pre-paid cards to families who had lost their jobs due to the pandemic.

-Together with ARISE, the Tigres soccer team, and KPMG, CENACED also distributed hygiene kits to 100 (?) families affected by flooding in Tula, Hidalgo, during the hurricane season.
+Together with ARISE, the Tigres soccer team, and KPMG, CENACED also distributed hygiene kits to over 100 families affected by flooding in Tula, Hidalgo, during the hurricane season.

-In solidarity with Haiti, CENACED also collected donations and sent 200,000 masks after the August earthquake.
+Additionally, in solidarity with Haiti, CENACED also collected donations and sent 200,000 masks to the country after the August earthquake.